Previous Up Next

 Visiting all MUPIs

 This afternoon, from 12:21 till 16:23, I biked around the city to visit all the MUPIs that had a poster on it made by one of this year graduates of the AKI.
 This year the MUPIs where more spread out and included on in the town Glanerbrug, which is part of the municipality Enschede.
 It rained most of the time at some point I considered cancel the trip and return home and try another day, but I decided to continue and at some point when it was only raining lightly, it felt like it was dry.
 At the end of the trip, the sun broke through the clouds.
-I also visited the charity shop Het Goed along the route, but I did not buy any book.
+I also visited the thrift store Het Goed along the route, but I did not buy any book.
 The route I took, is not the one I published on Monday.
 When studying that map, I quickly found a shorter route.
 I did find a 'bug' in MUPIs.kmz and made some changes where the bike path was moved in the past years.
 I tried the program but it did not return a better solution also not when I changed some of the search parameters.
 I finally used this route.
 I also did think about how I could improve the estimate of the minimal length of partial solution, considering that the current estimate is maybe to optimistic, but I have not implemented anything again.
 At least this failure to find some obviously shorter solution, demostrates the difficulties of the Travelling Salesman Problem.
 I found the works of the following students noteworthy:

 Friday, July 5, 2024